 Home Repair Opportunity (HeRO) Program, provides up to $20,000 in cash assistance to low-income homeowners with disabilities for accessibility modifications.
 This includes improvements such as the installation of ramps and lifts (but not elevators), re-locating light switches and service outlets, widening doorways, lowering kitchen counters, installing roll-in showers, etc.

-The Pennsylvania Housing Finance Agency (PHFA), offers the Access Home Modification Program, which provides mortgage loans to assist persons with disabilities or who have a family member(s) living in the household with disabilities who are purchasing a home that needs accessibility modifications.
+The Pennsylvania Housing Finance Agency (PHFA), offers the Access Home Modification Program go to this link and click on Access Home Modification which provides mortgage loans to assist persons with disabilities or who have a family member(s) living in the household with disabilities who are purchasing a home that needs accessibility modifications.
 This program provides a deferred payment loan, with no interest, and no monthly payment.
 The loan becomes due and payable upon payoff of the first mortgage, sale, transfer, refinance or non-owner occupancy of the property.
 For more information, call (717) 780-3874.